+MARNING: Load capacity decreases whenever vacuum switch is adjusted to maintain lower vacuum level.

-- 1) Using a 1/4" open-end wrench (as provided), turn the adjustment screw about 1/6th turn at a time (approximately one flat of the screw head). - To make the vacuum lift light turn on at a lower vacuum level, turn the screw clockwise (when viewing vacuum switch from end with electrical connectors). - To make the lift light turn off at a higher vacuum level, turn the screw counter-clockwise (when viewing vacuum switch from end with electrical connectors). - 2) Recheck the vacuum switch setting following each 1/6th turn of the adjustment screw.
+1) Using a 1/4" open-end wrench (as provided), turn the adjustment screw about 1/6th turn at a time (approximately one flat of the screw head).

+To maintain a lower vacuum level, turn the screw clockwise (when viewing vacuum switch from end with electrical connectors).

+To maintain a higher vacuum level, turn the screw counter-clockwise (when viewing vacuum switch from end with electrical connectors).

+Recheck the vacuum switch setting following each 1/6th turn of the adjustment screw.
 In order to test the adjustment accurately, release the vacuum pads completely before reapplying them to a test surface.

-When the vacuum switch is adjusted correctly, the lift light turns on only - after vacuum increases to a level higher than the minimum lifting level; and the lift light turns off again before vacuum decreases to a level lower than the minimum lifting level.
+When the vacuum switch is adjusted correctly, the vacuum pump turns off only after vacuum increases to a level higher than the minimum lifting level; and the pump turns on again before vacuum decreases to a level lower than the minimum lifting level.

-- 1 ELECTRICAL CONNECTORS
+1 ELECTRICAL CONNECTORS

-- 2 ADJUSTMENT SCREW

-- 3 LIGHT OFF AT HIGHER VACUUM

-- 4 LIGHT ON AT LOWER VACUUM
+- 2 ADJUSTMENT SCREW - 3 TO MAINTAIN HIGHER VACUUM 4 TO MAINTAIN LOWER VACUUM

-In order to observe lifter functions while vacuum is decreasing, it may be necessary to create a controlled leak in the vacuum system (e.g., by breaking the seal between one or more vacuum pads and the test surface).
+&lt;sup>22 In order to observe lifter functions while vacuum is decreasing, it may be necessary to create a controlled leak in the vacuum system (eg, by breaking the seal between one or more vacuum pads and the test surface).